yxd97/EasyNet_tut_ece6980/README.md

 2. The environment setup is based on the `zhang-capra-xcel` server.
 Additional tweaks might be required if tested on other machines.

+3. After each run, you need to reset the FPGA by doing `xbutil reset -d 0000:40:00.1`.
+Otherwise the device will run into a deadlock.

 ## Acknowledgements
 This tutorial is built using the [EasyNet IP fron ETH Zurich](https://github.com/fpgasystems/Vitis_with_100Gbps_TCP-IP).
 If you use this work, please acknowledge the original authors and cite their paper.
 ```bibtex